 8) Many eye practitioners will be wearing safety goggles and face masks, particularly during any up-close contact with the patient.
 Patients may also be asked to wear masks.

 9) Individuals with suspected ocular infections will be put in a special containment area.

 10) Practices will frequently wipe down any patient area, including chairs, counters and doorknobs.
 Every exam room will be completely disinfected between appointments.
 In the dispensary, frames will be promptly disinfected after patients touch them.

 11) Patients will be requested to wash or disinfect their hands upon entering the office and when entering different rooms.
-Switalski Eye Care in Plano has strict hygiene and sterilization protocols in place to prevent the spread of COVID-19 and other infections.
+Switalski Eye Care in East Plano has strict hygiene and sterilization protocols in place to prevent the spread of COVID-19 and other infections.

 If you're dealing with a vision or eye health issue and need to visit Switalski Eye Care or if you would like some more information on how we have adapted our practice due to COVID-19, please don't hesitate in contacting us.
 We'll be happy to assist you however we can.